bikelomatic-complexity/btc-models/README.md

 [![License: AGPL
 v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](http://www.gnu.org/licenses/agpl-3.0)

-### To use locally
-To use a branch of btc-models in your package
-- clone the repository to your local machine
-- make changes in `scr` directory
+# How to link in developement
+1. To test a working version of the `btc-models`, run `npm link` in the root folder of this repo.
-- build changes by running `npm run build`
+2. Build changes in `src` by running `npm run build`
-- push changes to a branch or fork
-- point your package.json to that branch
-  - e.g. `"btc-models": "git://github.com/bikelomatic-complexity/btc-models.git#testing",`
+3. Then in any other repo you wish to test `btc-models` (like `btc-app`, `btc-server`, etc...) run `npm link btc-models`.
+That's it!
+To find more info check out the npm-link documents https://docs.npmjs.com/cli/link